Damir Memović

-Damir Memović (born 19 January 1989), is a Serbian professional footballer who plays as a defender.
-He is currently a free agent, and last played for V.League club Hoàng Anh Gia Lai.
+Damir Memović (born 19 January 1989) is a Serbian professional footballer who plays as a defender.
+He is currently a free agent, and last played for V.League 1 club SHB Da Nang.

 Career

-Club

 On 31 July 2015, Memović was presented as a new signing for Gandzasar Kapan in the Armenian Premier League.

 After signing with Zvijezda 09 in September 2018, he left the club again at the end of the year, where his contract expired.

 In 2019, he moved to Vietnam to play for Song Lam Nghe An and later joined Hoang Anh Gia Lai FC.